 Step 3: Teams begin building functional software in the third step, iteration/construction, based on requirements and ongoing feedback.
 Iterations, also known as single development cycles, are the foundation of the Agile software development cycle.

 The main design process will be:

 - In Agile development, Design and Implementation are considered to be the central activities in the software process.

-- Design and Implementation phase also incorporate other activities such as requirements elicitation and testing into it.
+- The design and Implementation phase also incorporates other activities such as requirements elicitation and testing.

 - In an agile approach, iteration occurs across activities.
 Therefore, the requirements and the design are developed together, rather than separately.

 - The allocation of requirements and the design planning and development as executed in a series of increments.
 In contrast with the conventional model, where requirements gathering needs to be completed to proceed to the design and development phase, it gives Agile development an extra level of flexibility.